LGN520/farreach-public/ycsb-implementation.md

 					- Add `source /root/.zshrc` into all method/tofino/*.sh to retrieve switch env for non-interative terminal
 					- Use `su user -c` to switch normal user and copy recovery information to switch
 					- Filter filename in outband_packet_format.c to avoid deserializing "." and ".."
-		* TODO: Update exp1 latency, exp2 LOAD/twitter, exp4 dynamic, exp6 skewness, and exp9 bandwidth of evaluation
-		* TODO: Use student-T distribution to calculate the error bars of each experiment
 	+ HuanCheng
 		* Evaluation
 			* [IMPORTANT] Fix write stalls